Birds for Breathing Places

 OUTDOOR (Sunday NOV 25th 10am-1pm)

 This morning we carried out maintenance in the bird feeding area which included rodent proofing the legs of the existing bird tables using plastic guttering and tree guards, and cutting back overhanging branches.
 Three robins were feeding at the tables at the same time!
 A pair of bullfinches were seen feeding as well as blue tits, great tits, chaffinches, dunnocks, blackbirds.
 (We had put lots of food out on the tables!)
+We then assessed the area to the rear and side of the feeding area where we were proposing to plant a "bird fruit orchard" with song thrush and bullfinch in mind.
+A lot of clearance will be necessary before it will be possible to plant any trees.

 WORKSHOP (Tuesday DEC 4th 6.30pm- 9.00pm)